Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow D^{(*)-}\ell^+\ell^-$ decays: Obtaining form factor information over full physical range

 and the $D$ and $D^{*}$ doublet with a single heavy quark $c$ is represented by the effective fields

-The term $\Sigma(v,a_{0}k)$ can be generalized in terms of two dimensionless functions as
+The term $\Sigma(v,a_{0}k)$ can be generalized in terms of two dimensionless functions, as

 with $\Sigma_{1}$ and $\Sigma_{2}$ being the universal form factors that encapsulate the non-perturbative QCD dynamics of the light degrees of freedom.
 The function $\Sigma_{1}$ arises at leading order contribution to the HQET expansion of the matrix element and reflects the structure dictated by Heavy Quark Spin Symmetry (HQSS), which becomes exact in the infinite mass limit.
 The second function $\Sigma_{2}$, however, captures the leading corrections to this symmetry.
-These corrections are associated with residual momentum $k$ of $D^{(*)}$ meson, and introduce the $\mathcal{O}(1/m_{Q})$ symmetry breaking effects. $a_{0}$ is has dimension of length and is typically the Bohr radius of the $B_{c}$ meson.
-The $a_{0}$ factor suppresses $\Sigma_{2}$ compared to $\Sigma_{1}$, thus making the symmetry breaking effects small.
+These corrections are associated with the residual momentum $k$ of $D^{(*)}$ meson, and introduce the $\mathcal{O}(1/m_{Q})$ symmetry-breaking effects. $a_{0}$ has the dimension of length and is typically the Bohr radius of the $B_{c}$ meson.
+The $a_{0}$ factor suppresses $\Sigma_{2}$ compared to $\Sigma_{1}$, thus making the symmetry-breaking effects small.
 The weak matrix element for $B_{c}\rightarrow D$ transition is then obtained as

 where the recoil parameter $w$ is related is $q^{2}$ as